aparnak22/CinnamonCinema/README.md

 ## Possible Enhancements

-1. Return the allocated seats.
+1. Return the allocated seat number.
 2. Do not split a single request across rows.
 This would require the program to look at previous rows to allocate any empty seats.
 3. Display seating plan.
 4. Allow user to choose seats.